-Major deliveries of construction materials are to be coordinated with the Property Manager at least 48 hours in advance by submitting a Plan of Action form (see Exhibit F).
-Certain daytime deliveries may be scheduled during the hours of 6:00 am to 3:00 pm, Monday through Friday.
+Major deliveries of construction materials are to be coordinated with the Property Manager at least 48 hours in advance.
+Certain daytime deliveries may be scheduled during the hours of 6:00 am to 8:00 am or after 6:00 pm, Monday through Friday.
+The freight elevator is available for small deliveries during regular business hours however it cannot be locked off during this time.
+All deliveries must be scheduled with the Property Manager 24 hours prior to delivery.
+For large deliveries we highly suggest using weekend hours.

 Deliveries must be made through the service entrances.
-Because the building has security on the perimeter doors, Akridge must be notified so we may deactivate the security prior to delivery.
-The contractor may be required to provide protective materials such as Masonite to cover floors.
+Deliveries will not be allowed through the main lobby.
+A Client or Contractor representative must be present to accept all deliveries.
+Akridge personnel cannot sign off on any deliveries.
+Because the building has security on the perimeter doors, Akridge must be notified so we may deactivate the security prior to after hours deliveries.
+The contractor is required to provide protective materials such as Masonite to cover all floors.
 It is also required that Akridge personnel be present if the delivery occurs after normal business hours.
 Please note that the Akridge personnel time will be billed directly to the Client.